SkynetNetwork/skynetvdf/README.md

 to download [pybind11](https://github.com/pybind/pybind11).
 Building is then managed by [cibuildwheel](https://github.com/joerick/cibuildwheel).
-Further installation is then available via `pip install chiavdf` e.g.
+Further installation is then available via `pip install skynetvdf` e.g.

 ## Building Timelord and related binaries

-In addition to building the required binary and source wheels for Windows, MacOS and Linux, chiavdf can be used to compile vdf_client and vdf_bench. vdf_client is the core VDF process that completes the Proof of Time submitted to it by the Timelord.
+In addition to building the required binary and source wheels for Windows, MacOS and Linux, skynetvdf can be used to compile vdf_client and vdf_bench. vdf_client is the core VDF process that completes the Proof of Time submitted to it by the Timelord.
 The repo also includes a benchmarking tool to get a sense of the iterations per second of a given CPU called vdf_bench.
 Try